Sony RX100 III versus Canon M3

 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX100 III provides a higher frame rate than the EOS M3.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX100 III provides a higher frame rate than the M3.
 It can shoot video footage at 1080/60p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
-In contrast, the EOS M3 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Sony RX100 III and Canon M3 along with similar information for a selection of comparators.
+In contrast, the M3 relies on live view and the rear LCD for framing.
+The table below summarizes some of the other core capabilities of the Sony RX100 III and Canon M3 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon M3 (⇒ lft)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|